 - Medical costs for people with diabetes are twice as high as for people who don’t have diabetes.

-- In Kentucky – 1.2 million people have pre-diabetes, and 108,000 people do not know they have diabetes at all
+- In Kentucky – 1.2 million people have pre-diabetes, and 108,000 people do not know they have diabetes.

-- In Indiana – 1.7 million people have pre-diabetes and 160,000 people do not know they have diabetes at all
+- In Indiana – 1.7 million people have pre-diabetes, and 160,000 people do not know they have diabetes.

-- In Ohio – 3.07 million people have pre-diabetes, and 286,000 people do not know they have diabetes
+- In Michigan – 2.7 million people have pre-diabetes, and 180,000 people do not know they have diabetes.

 Knowing your risk level for developing diabetes, is the first step to preventing or delaying the onset of type 2 diabetes.
 The puppies in the above video will help you determine your risk level, but if you don’t like puppies, click here to access the risk test provided by the American Diabetes Association.